Shubhranshu153/A_star/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions is to help you get started

 ### Prerequisites